openfoodfoundation/openfoodnetwork/GETTING_STARTED.md

 Once done, run `script/setup`.
 If the script succeeds you're ready to start developing.
 If not, take a look at the output as it should be informative enough to help you troubleshoot.

-If you run into any other issues getting your local environment up and running please consult [the wiki](wiki).
+If you run into any other issues getting your local environment up and running please consult [the wiki][wiki].

 If still you get stuck do not hesitate to open an issue reporting the full output of the script.